MohaimenH/hashnode-blog/ckf0m3b4w03v6sus162r84wv1.md

 ![SLL Node.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1599969876067/Mq-22qvus.png)

 After taking a number of these, and then putting the hook of one box into the loop of another box, we end up with a singly linked list!
-The image below shoes four nodes linked to one another.
+The image below shows four nodes linked to one another.

 ![SLL.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1599970348359/HnoirqMky.png)